Naramerk/applyBN/README.md

 ### 4. **Explainable Analysis**
 #### **Causal Analysis for Machine Learning Models**
    - The method of analyzing model components - a structural causal model (SCM) is built to analyze deep learning models, allowing for the pruning of unimportant parts (e.g., filters in CNNs) by evaluating their causal importance.
-   - The method of explaining data impact on predictions allows for causal inference between features and the model’s confidence scores.
+   - The method of explaining data impact on predictions allows for causal inference between features and the model's confidence scores.
 By calculating the **Average Causal Effect (ACE)**, it helps identify which features significantly influence model uncertainty, providing valuable insights for improving or debugging models.

 ### 5. **Scikit-learn compatible**
 All the estimators and data transformers are scikit-learn compatible.